dogweather/raspberry-pi-python-github-runner/README.md

 ![Python application on self-hosted Raspberry Pi](https://github.com/dogweather/raspberry-pi-python-github-runner/workflows/Python%20application%20on%20self-hosted/badge.svg)

 Raspberry Pi's can be used as low-configuration self-hosted GitHub Action Runners.
-They can do CI builds and tests, and also run periodic batch jobs.
+They can do CI builds and tests, and also run periodic batch jobs using cron syntax.

 This repo solves the problem: GitHub's default Python setup installs X86 binaries and doesn't work on ARM (Raspberry Pi).
 So, in the